nilium/gitlab-runner/docs/configuration/runner_autoscale_aws_fargate/index.md

 1. SSH into the EC2 instance that you created in the previous step, `ssh ubuntu@[ip_address] -i path/to/downloaded/key/file`.
-Note: you need to make sure that the key file for accessing the EC2 instance has the right permissions.
+Note: you need to make sure that the key file for accessing the EC2 instance has the right permissions:
    `chmod 400 path/to/downloaded/key/file`.
+After that, run the below-mentioned commands on this EC2 instance.
 1. `sudo mkdir -p /opt/gitlab-runner/{metadata,builds,cache}`
 1. `curl -s https://packages.gitlab.com/install/repositories/runner/gitlab-runner/script.deb.sh | sudo bash`
 1. `sudo apt install gitlab-runner`
 1. `sudo gitlab-runner register --url https://gitlab.com/ --registration-token TOKEN_HERE --name fargate-test-runner --run-untagged --executor custom -n`.
    Use the GitLab URL and registration token taken from the project settings page opened in step 3 above.
-1. `sudo vim /etc/gitlab-runner/config.toml` and add the following content:
+1. Run `sudo vim /etc/gitlab-runner/config.toml` and add the following content:

    ```toml
    concurrent = 1